plone/Products.statusmessages/Products/statusmessages/README.txt

 ====================

-statusmessages provides an easy way of handling internationalized status messages managed via a global utility.
+statusmessages provides an easy way of handling internationalized status messages managed via an BrowserRequest adapter storing status messages in client-side cookies.
 It requires Zope >= 2.8.

 It is quite common to write status messages which should be shown to the user after some action.
 These messages of course should be internationalized.
 As